rwieruch/blog_robinwieruch_content/developer-setup.md

 brew install git
 {{< /highlight >}}

 Later we will setup a GitHub account to manage our projects (repositories) on GitHub.
+You can read up all my essential GitHub commands in this article: [GitHub and Git Essentials](https://www.robinwieruch.de/git-essential-commands/).

 {{% chapter_header "Sublime as Editor" "sublime" %}}